Frances Farrand Dodge

-Frances Julia Farrand Dodge (22 November 1878 – 12 January 1969) was an American artist and teacher.
+Frances Julia Farrand Dodge (née Frances Julia Farrand; November 22, 1878 – January 12, 1969) was an American painter, illustrator, and teacher.

 Early life and education

-The eldest of four girls, Frances Farrand was born on 22 November 1878 in Lansing, Michigan.
-Her father, Hart Augustus Farrand (1850–1938), had a grocery store in Lansing and her mother, Effie Ann Shank (1854–1918) was an accomplished wood carver who created much of the furniture for their home.
+Frances Julia Farrand was born on November 22, 1878, in Lansing, Michigan.
+She was the eldest of four girls.
+Her father, Hart Augustus Farrand (1850–1938), had a grocery store in Lansing, and her mother, Effie Ann Shank (1854–1918) was an accomplished wood carver who created much of the furniture for their home.

-She studied art at the Art Academy of Cincinnati, the Michigan State University, Syracuse University, and the Art Students League of New York.
+She studied art at the Michigan State University, Syracuse University, the Art Students League of New York, and the Pratt Institute.
 Among her teachers were Frank Duveneck, Lewis Henry Meakin, and Joseph Pennell.

-In 1907 she married Arthur Charles Dodge (1880–1969) in Lansing, Michigan.
+In 1907, she married Arthur Charles Dodge (1880–1969) in Lansing, Michigan.
 The couple moved to Chicago, where she received specialized training in watercolor with Frederic Milton Grant (1886–1959), a student of William Merritt Chase.

-Career and legacy
+Career

 In the 1920s Dodge lived in St. Paul, Minnesota and Ohio, where she continued studying with Herman Henry Wessel (1878–1969).
 In 1920 she was appointed president of the Cincinnati Art Club.

 In 1921, she won the second prize in the Fine Arts Competition at the Minnesota State Fair.
 In 1926 and 1927 she exhibited "Danberry County Fair" and "A wood" at the Exhibitions of Etchings organized by the Chicago Society of Etchers and the Art Institute of Chicago.

 She exhibited at the Art Institute of Chicago, the Pennsylvania Academy, and the National Association of Women Artists.